Democrat leader denies rift with Bhumjaithai over cannabis legislation

 The party supported the use of cannabis and hemps for medical purposes, but not liberalisation of the plant's use.
 It was showing that it was a political party that cared about the country, the Democrat leader said.
 He believed other political parties shared the same view.

-On the Bhumjaithai Party’s response that the withdrawal of the bill would push people growing cannabis outside the law, Mr Jurin said the future of the country must be above everything else.
+On Bhumjaithai’s response that the withdrawal of the bill would push people growing cannabis outside the law, Mr Jurin said the future of the country must be above everything else.
 Long-term effects must also be taken into consideration when solving problems regarding this issue, he said.

-Asked about Mr Anutin's remark that the withdrawal of the bill, which was already competely revised, would hurt many people, Mr Jurin said Mr Anutin may look at the matter from a different angle.
-The Democrat Party saw it necessary to act to solve problems that may afffect people in the future.
+Asked about Mr Anutin's remark that the withdrawal of the bill, which was already completely revised, would hurt many people, Mr Jurin said Mr Anutin may look at the matter from a different angle.
+The Democrat Party saw it necessary to act to solve problems that may affect people in the future.

 He declined to say if the bill would be re-tabled in time for the next parliament session.
 It was up to a House committee to amend the bill to ensure medical use, not liberalisation of cannabis, Mr Jurin said.